 3. Lemon Essential Oil

-But why are we talking about this?
-For one thing, there’s this strong and obvious relationship between attention and memory.
+There is a strong and obvious relationship between attention and memory.
 Being able to maintain sharp focus for long periods of time leads to a greater capacity for retaining information.
-But though this ability doesn’t come naturally to everyone, it can be promoted artificially.
-Enter lemon essential oil.
+This is something that lemon oil can help foster.

 In one study, rats were divided into two groups—one for experimenting on and one to serve as controls, which is another way of saying the scientists didn’t do anything to them.
 The experimental group was made to inhale the scent of lemon essential oil each day for five minutes, then both this and the control group were released in completely separate but identical mazes.